rackerlabs/support-how-to/content/how-to/cloud-servers/install-an-ssl-certificate/index.md

 ```sh
 $ netstat -plnt | awk '$4 ~ /:(80|443)$/'
 ```

 If you find the server is not running NGINX, this is not the correct procces.
 Pleas try another process that is describe in this article.

 #### Install and secure SSL components on the server
 Now that you have the **SSL Certificate**, **Private key** and **CA Bundle** you are ready to add these certificates to the server.
 The best practices dictates that the certificates are named (expirationYear-domain, eg: 2022-example.com.crt) and stored in the following locations.

 **RHEL/CentOS**
-Nginx only utilizes two certificate files for each server block.
+NGINX only utilizes two certificate files for each server block.
 The CA Bundle and Certificate files are combined into a single file.
 There are two ways to go about setting up the chained certificate for use with Nginx.

 Using your preferred text editor, create new files at the locations provided below.
 Be sure to change the **example. com** to the name of the domain on the server.

 The first method is simply adding both the CRT and the CA Bundle contents to a single file in the proper certificate location.
 This is shown in the example below:
-SSL Certificate/Chain - /etc/pki/tls/certs/2022-example.com.chained.crt
+- SSL Certificate/Chain - /etc/pki/tls/certs/2022-example.com.chained.crt
-SSL Private Key - /etc/pki/tls/private/2022-example.com.key
+- SSL Private Key - /etc/pki/tls/private/2022-example.com.key

 The second method includes an additional step in which you add the CA bundle as it's own file to the server and then concatenate the files into a new file.
 This is shown in the example below.